rvindr/AIR-QUALITY-ANALYSIS-AND-AQI-PREDICTION/README.md

 ## 🌟 Project Overview

-**AirPure Innovations** is a startup targeting India's air purifier market — a country where **14 cities rank among the world's top 20 most polluted urban centres**.
-This project was built as part of the **CodeBasics Resume Project Challenge #16** (Course: INT557 – Data Science with Python) to help the company's COO, Tony Sharma, make data-driven product and market decisions.
+<b>AirPure Innovations</b> is a startup targeting India's air purifier market — a country where <b>14 cities rank among the world's top 20 most polluted urban centres</b>.
+This project was built as part of the <b>CodeBasics Resume Project Challenge #16</b> (Course: INT557 – Data Science with Python) to help the company's COO, Tony Sharma, make data-driven product and market decisions.

 ### 🧩 Business Problem